raganwald/raganwald.github.com/_posts/2013-02-20-twenty-thirteen.md

 Like the old thing, I get the ability to ask for pull requests.
 That's huge, I get a lot of good corrections that way.

 I guess I could embed Disqus comments if I wanted to, but I enjoy outsourcing discussion to Hacker News, Reddit, or wherever.
-Let them play whack-a-mole with incivility.
-And besides, I am not one of these super-bloggers with his own community.
+Let *them* play whack-a-mole with incivility.

+I am not one of these super-bloggers with his own community.
 There are people who like my writing, and that's great, but it's a win for everyone if the comments praising my writing are alongside those pointing out where it could be, um, "even better."
 I think there's more of that when people discuss things elsewhere.

 I get one-click publishing, I just have to click in a Github client rather than on some web abomination.